fishinabarrel/linux-kernel-module-rust/README.md

 cd hello-world
 ```

-3. Build the static object with cargo xbuild, pointing it at our custom target
+3. Build the static object with cargo build, pointing it at our custom target

 ```
-cargo xbuild --target x86_64-linux-kernel
+cargo build -Z build-std=core,alloc --target x86_64-linux-kernel
 ```

 4. Build the kernel module using the Linux kernel build system (kbuild)